Buddhist Philosophy 11: Zen – The Gateless Gate, Dogen & Hakuin

 This lecture will covers the Zen koan collection The Gateless Gate (1228), the Zen masters Dogen (1200 – 1253) and Hakuin (1686 – 1769), as well as Zen folk stories from Zen Flesh, Zen Bones (1957) and Zen Speaks (1994).
-Please read the 48 koans of the Gateless Gate.
+Please read and contemplate the final 8 koans (24-31), with commentary, of the Gateless Gate.
 I highly recommend reading Zen Flesh, Zen Bones, a wonderful and short collection of koans and stories which includes all the Gateless Gate koans.
-You can find the complete Shobogenzo of Dogen online as well, which I also highly recommend.

 While the House of Linji was the dominant school of Chan in Song China, another competing stream of Zen arose, the “silent illumination” of the House of Caodong, which would later lead to the Soto school of Japan.
 Unlike the House of Linji, the House of Caodong was nearly dead in the Song dynasty, but in the late Song the Caodong master Hongzhi revived it while competing against Dahui of the house of Linji, both students of Yuanwu who wrote and compiled the Blue Cliff Record.
 The Caodong put emphasis on seated meditation practice rather than koan contemplation and interviews between masters and students about koan cases.
 Linji spoke critically of this very sort of Chan: